Is France's Gascony the new Bordeaux?

-(CNN) — For centuries, Bordeaux has dominated France's wine scene, producing expensive and highly coveted vintages.
+(CNN) — For centuries, Bordeaux has dominated the wine scene in France, producing expensive and highly coveted vintages.
 But Bordeaux better watch out.

 On the scene is a recent challenger: the lesser-known region of Gascony.